 Two of our Favourite Menstrual Cups

-They’re actually two of our favourite cups here at Reusable Menstrual Cups-we love cups made in North America and Europe.
+The Diva Cup and the Lunette Menstrual Cup are actually two of our favourite cups here at Reusable Menstrual Cups-we love cups made in North America and Europe.
 These two can almost always be found our Top 5, or Top 10 Menstrual Cups lists.

 More Expensive than the Newer Menstrual Cups

-However, when you consider that menstrual cup can last for up to 10 years, with proper care and cleaning, this isn’t such a big consideration.
+However, when you consider that menstrual cups can last for up to 10 years, with proper care and cleaning, this isn’t such a big consideration.
 You’ll save thousands of dollars over the course of a lifetime by making the switch from disposable pads and tampons, so the initial cash outlay isn’t actually that important.

 In our opinion, it’s certainly worth it to spend a bit more money on a top-quality menstrual cup so that you’ll have the best experience possible.
 To get a decent cup, you can expect to spend upwards of $20 USD, so just have that in the back of your mind when you’re shopping on Amazon.

-Along with the MoonCup, these names are almost synonymous with “menstrual cup.”
 The popularity of each one depends on where you live.

-The Diva Cup dominates the North American market, while the Moon Cup is extremely popular in the UK.
+The Diva Cup dominates the North American market, while the Mooncup is extremely popular in the UK.
 The Lunette is well-loved by people in the rest of Europe.

 Let’s check out more details about the Diva Cup vs Lunette Cup.

-Extremely High-Quality Period Cups
+High-Quality Period Cups

-Both cups are made from the highest quality medical grade silicone.
+Both of these cups are made from the highest quality medical grade silicone.
 The Divacup, available in only one colour is manufactured in Canada.
 The company mentions that adding colours complicates the manufacturing process, and increases the risk that the silicone will degrade more quickly.

 The Lunette, available in a variety of colours is made in Finland.
 We love having a choice of colours.
 Why shouldn’t feminine hygiene products be fun?